sted9000/sted9000.github.io/daily/_posts/2020-05-15-timing-part-two.md

 This is the precise moment for stoicism.
 Rather than only turning towards philosophy when you are down and need a strategy to rebuild, why not also use it when you are up and are full of petty ego.

-> "To have a humble ego, regardless of circumstance." - Not a Marcus Aurelius quote.
+> To have a humble ego, regardless of circumstance.

+Not a Marcus Aurelius quote.
 But could be.